 Unfortunately, with YouTube videos, your viewers have to find the link in the description, click it, and complete the purchase.
 If they were watching your video on a mobile device or Apple TV, it’s unlikely that you’re going to get credit for the sale.

-Meanwhile, people reading blogs are easily able to both click the link and convert.
-There’s still going to be a lot of loss on affiliate links, but it’s nowhere near as bad as it is with YouTube videos.
+Meanwhile, people reading blogs can easily click the link and convert.
+There will still be loss on affiliate links, but it’s nowhere near as bad as it is with YouTube videos.

 YouTube Converts Product Sales Better